crcx/parable/Style_Guide.md

 Variables should be named like:

-    *FOO
-    *BAR

-Values should be named like:

-    *Token
+    Foo
+    NumericBase

 Or like:

-    *i
+    I

-When its name consists of a * and a single character.
+When its name consists of a single character.

 Acceptable forms for multi-line definitions: